Judge Wapner Dead: ‘People’s Court’ Figure, Reality TV Leader Passes Away At 97

 — The People's Court (@thepeoplescourt) February 24, 2017

 Judge Wapner’s son David confirmed that his father was found dead inside of his home with NBC News on Sunday afternoon, and that he had passed away in his sleep.
 Wapner leaves behind two other children and a wife, Mickey, whom he married in 1946 at the age of 27.
-A grandson, Gabriel, similarly relayed to The Washington Post that Wapner was dead, but seemingly didn’t know how his grandfather had met his end.
+A grandson, Gabriel, similarly relayed to the Washington Post that Wapner was dead, but seemingly didn’t know how his grandfather had met his end.

 Initially starting off as a half-hour series in the early 1980’s, the popularity of Judge Wapner and The People’s Court ultimately found its way to becoming a major piece of pop culture history, with several mentions of the program and Wapner popping up in different fashions via other television shows and feature films.